GSK-Biostatistics/beastt/README.md

 ## Usage

-At the moment {beastt} covers normal and binomial cases for more information see the vingettes.
-We are looking to add survival and repeated measure cases.
+At the moment {beastt} covers normal and binomial cases for more For more information, see the vignettes.
+Future updates are expected to include cases repeated measure cases.

 ## Contributing